Last Updated on January 25, 2023

 You can redeem points for a fancy cocktail in Toronto!

-Swissport runs four lounges in Canada: the Transborder and International Aspire lounges in Calgary, the Aspire Lounge in Ottawa along with the Montreal Airport Swissport lounge.
-There is also one planned for Toronto's Billy Bishop/Island Airport.
+Swissport runs four lounges in Canada: the Transborder and International Aspire lounges in Calgary, the Aspire Lounge in Ottawa the Montreal Airport Swissport lounge and the Aspire Air Canada Cafe at Toronto's Billy Bishop/Island Airport.
 Outside of Canada they operate over 50 lounges in 20 countries.
-Lounge access rates via Swissports website for their Canadian locations vary by location and date and time but range around the $50 mark.
+Lounge access rates via Swissports website for their Canadian locations vary by location and date and time but tend to start around $52.
 You can also join their loyalty program Aspire Rewards for free however it only works at their UK locations.

 Website: www.executivelounges.com